hemanth22/fxconversion/README.md

 # fxconversion
-Fxconversion to trigger the batch
+Fxconversion to retrigger the batch